 Meanwhile, a balance transfer will only allow certain types of debt that you can move to your new credit card.
 The transfers are typically between credit cards only.
 There’s only a handful of balance transfer cards that will let you transfer student loans, car loans, or mortgage.

 In addition, some issuers won’t even allow a balance transfer unless it’s from a different credit card company.

 A balance transfer card or a personal loan may or may not pay off all of your existing debt.
 However, a personal loan typically offers higher credit limits compared to balance transfer cards.

 If a balance transfer card can pay off your current debt, always go for a balance transfer.
-They come with rewards and 0% intro APR periods so you’ll get more benefits than just being able to consolidate your debt.
+These cards have 0% intro APR periods so you’ll get more benefits than just being able to consolidate your debt.